Makerfield (constituency)

-Makerfield /'meɪkərfiːld/ is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament.
-It has been represented by Labour MP Josh Simons since 2024.
+Makerfield (/'meɪkərfiːld/) is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer).) in Greater Manchester represented in the House of Commons of the UK Parliament.
+It is currently represented by Andy Burnham, the current Prime Minister, who was elected after Josh Simons' resignation to allow Burnham to run in a by-election in June 2026.
+The seat has had only Labour MPs since its creation in 1983.

 History

-This seat was formed in 1983 mostly from parts of the Ince and Wigan seats together with a small part of the Leigh seat.
+This seat was formed in 1983 from parts of the Ince, Wigan, Leigh, Newton and Westhoughton constituencies.

 Constituency profile

-Makerfield is considered one of the safest Labour seats in the country.
+Makerfield is considered one of the safest Labour seats in the country, in terms of length of tenure by the party.
 The Labour Party held the predecessor seat of Ince from 1906 until 1983 when the current constituency was created.
-In 2010 the constituency, of the 650 nationally, polled the 105th highest share of the vote for the Labour Party.
-Labour's majority fell significantly in 2019 as with many "Red Wall" seats.
+In 2010 the constituency, of the 650 nationally, polled the 105th-highest share of the vote for the Labour Party.

+Labour's majority fell significantly in 2019 as with many "Red Wall" seats, however it did not fall to the Conservatives, unlike neighbouring Leigh.
+In 2024, there was little increase in Labour's share of the vote or majority, instead there was a significant increase in Reform UK's vote share, pushing the Conservatives into third place.
+In 2015, Reform's predecessor, UKIP, also came second, however Labour's majority was over 13,000, compared to over 5,000 over Reform in 2024.
+The 2026 by-election, however, saw a 3.5% swing back to Labour, in marked contrast to Reform comfortably leading the national polls at the time of the election.

-There is no town called Makerfield itself; instead, the name refers to the suffix of 'in-Makerfield' of the towns Ashton-in-Makerfield and Ince-in-Makerfield, though since 2010 the latter is now part of the Wigan seat.
+There is no town called Makerfield itself; instead, the name refers to the suffix of 'in-Makerfield' of the towns Ashton-in-Makerfield and Ince-in-Makerfield, though since 2010 the latter has been part of the Wigan constituency.
 The seat comprises mostly working-class residential suburbs south of Wigan and to the west of Leigh.
-Deprivation however is relatively lower than that of neighbouring towns and home-ownership is higher, with a mostly skilled working-class population and a lower than average proportion of ethnic minorities.
-There is some semi-rural land towards the west of the constituency where it borders St Helens and green buffers separating the constituent towns and villages.
-Formerly a coal-mining area, there is now a small amount of light industry remaining, though not as much as Wigan, and the area is mostly residential as the towns continue to grow.
-The area is also home to Winstanley College, one of the highest performing sixth-form colleges in the country, enrolling around 1800 students.
+Deprivation is lower than that of neighbouring towns, and home ownership is higher, with a mostly skilled working-class population and a lower-than-average proportion of ethnic minorities.
+There is some semi-rural land towards the west of the constituency where it borders St Helens, and green buffers separating the constituent towns and villages.
+The area was formerly noted for coal-mining.
+There remains a small amount of light industry – though not as much as in Wigan – but residential land-use is increasing as the towns continue to grow.
+The area is also home to Winstanley College, one of the highest-performing sixth-form colleges in the country, which has around 1800 students enrolled.

 Boundaries

+Historic

 1983–1997: The Metropolitan Borough of Wigan wards of Abram, Ashton-Golborne, Bryn, Lightshaw, Orrell, Winstanley, and Worsley Mesnes.

 1997–2010: The Metropolitan Borough of Wigan wards of Abram, Ashton-Golborne, Bryn, Ince, Orrell, Winstanley, and Worsley Mesnes.

 2010–2024: The Metropolitan Borough of Wigan wards of Abram, Ashton, Bryn, Hindley, Hindley Green, Orrell, Winstanley, and Worsley Mesnes.